 For example, if you have two 401(k) plans and two inherited IRAs, you will generally need a total of four withdrawals to satisfy your RMD requirements.

-Accounts where you can combine RMDs:
+Accounts where you can combine RMDs

-• Traditional, SEP, or SIMPLE IRA
+• Traditional, SEP or SIMPLE IRA

 • 403(b) plans

-However, please note, you cannot satisfy the RMD for your IRA with a distribution from 403(b) or vice versa.
+Note: You cannot satisfy the RMD for your IRA with a distribution from 403(b) or vice versa.

 Are there ways to avoid or reduce my distribution requirements?

-A QCD is a nontaxable distribution from an IRA sent directly to an eligible charity.
+3. Consider a qualified charitable distribution (QCD): If you are 70½ or older, you can make a QCD, which is a nontaxable distribution from an IRA sent directly to an eligible charity.
 If you are subject to RMDs, it will count toward your RMD for the year — and neither you nor the eligible charity will have to pay income taxes.
-Keep in mind that a QCD is reported differently on your taxes than a regular charitable contribution.
-QCDs are not available from 401(k) plans.
-Consult your tax professional if you are considering QCDs.

 4. If you’re working: If you are still working when you reach your RMD age and you are not a 5% or greater owner of the business, you may be able to postpone your RMD from the employer-sponsored retirement account with the employer you currently work for until you retire.
 This exception does not apply to IRAs, including SEP and SIMPLE IRAs.